Jimmy Pardo: Career

-In late 1988, Pardo started performing at open microphones at various venues around Chicago, including "The Roxy", "The Last Laugh" and "The Comedy Cottage".
+In late 1988, Pardo started performing at open mics at various venues around Chicago, including The Roxy, The Last Laugh and The Comedy Cottage.
 The plethora of successful comedy clubs in the area at that time meant Pardo started earning money almost immediately, allowing him to quit his day job as a sales rep for MCA Records.
-In addition to his comedy CDs Uno, Pompous Clown and Sprezzatura, in 2007 Pardo appeared on the comedy compilation CD Comedy Death-Ray.

-Pardo hosted GSN's National Lampoon's Funny Money from June to October 2003, and later co-hosted AMC's Movies At Our House with Rachel Quaintance for 5 seasons.
+He has hosted such TV shows as Science Channel’s critically acclaimed Race To Escape, National Lampoon’s Funny Money for Game Show Network, five seasons of AMC’s Movies at Our House, with co-host Rachel Quaintance, and episodes of NBC’s Late Friday, VH1’s The Surreal Life, and The Playboy Morning Show.

-Pardo was the warm-up comedian for The Tonight Show with Conan O'Brien after being suggested by head writer Mike Sweeney.
-He has returned as the opening act for Conan, and appeared in a recurring on-air sketch throughout the week of April 11, 2011.
-In May 2011 he began conducting backstage interviews with celebrity guests for a web series called "The Pardo Patrol."
+Pardo was the warm-up comedian for The Tonight Show with Conan O'Brien after being suggested by Andy Richter.
+He returned as the opening act for Conan, and appeared in a recurring on-air sketch throughout the week of April 11, 2011.
+In May 2011, he began conducting backstage interviews with celebrity guests for a web series called "The Pardo Patrol."

-After doing live talk and game shows at such Alternative comedy venues as the Upright Citizens Brigade Theater, Jimmy Pardo began the award-winning podcast Never Not Funny at the urging of now-producer Matt Belknap.
-The show is in its thirty-first season and places Pardo among the founders of podcasting.
-Pardo has been called a "pioneer" of podcasting.
-Never Not Funny primarily features fellow comedians in improvised conversations.
-Many of his guests have gone on to host their own podcasts, including Doug Benson and Paul Gilmartin.
+After doing live talk and game shows at such alternative comedy venues as the Upright Citizens Brigade Theater, Jimmy Pardo began the podcast Never Not Funny in 2006 at the urging of now-producer Matt Belknap.
+The show is in its thirty-first season and places Pardo among the earliest founders of podcasting.
+An acknowledged podcasting "pioneer," he has been honored as a "Podfather" by fellow comedian and podcaster Greg Proops.
+Pardo's show, Never Not Funny, primarily features fellow comedians in improvised conversations.
+Many of his guests have gone on to host their own podcasts, including Conan O'Brien, Marc Maron, Scott Aukerman, and Sarah Silverman.

+In 2012, Pardo hosted a six episode run of the Nerdist web show Write Now! with Jimmy Pardo.
+Nathan Rabin of The A.V.
+Club called it "a next-level online roast and a fantastic showcase for its host’s quick wit."